Fear of commitment: Low self-esteem and self-confidence

 Self-esteem constitutes an affective evaluation of one’s own worth, values or importance.
 It is positively correlated to self-worth, signifying that individuals who perceive themselves as lacking in existential value and affection from others are less likely to possess high self-esteem.
 Since formation and commitment of relationships are profoundly influenced by self-worth and interpersonal trust, a fear of commitment may consequently ensue.
 This is rooted in the belief that they are inadequately equipped to fulfill the needs of their partner, leading to a lack of confidence in sustaining a positive, healthy, and long-lasting relationship.
 The resultant diminished commitment fosters an unfavorable conclusion to the relationship, thus establishing a cyclical pattern wherein this experience becomes a distressing component of their past, negatively reinforcing their fear and intensifying the phobia.

 Unpleasant family divorce

 Divorce within families serves as a concrete illustration frequently employed by divorced parents to underscore the "reality of marriage."
 This stems from the fact that divorced parents often hold more pessimistic attitudes toward marriage, expressing low optimism regarding the feasibility of enduring relationships and healthy marital state.
-Children of such parents inevitably absorb these irrational perspectives, forming a biased foundational belief during childhood that couples lack the capacity to surmount conflicts.
+Children of such parents inevitably absorb these perspectives, forming a biased foundational belief during childhood that couples lack the capacity to surmount conflicts.
 This developmental stage serves as a crucial period for the establishment of a general schema.
 Studies indicate that, especially among women, there exists a tendency toward reduced confidence and heightened ambivalence when contemplating commitment to a specific partner.